 - Choose the proper Dress

-- Plan for the day before Interview
+- Plan for the day before the Interview

 - Stay relaxed on the day of the Interview!

-Ultimately your not going to attend a scholarship interview without preparation, but exactly what kind of preparation is required for a scholarship interview.
+Ultimately your not going to attend a scholarship interview without preparation, but exactly what kind of preparation is required for a scholarship interview?
 There are so many scholarship interview tips floating around the internet but one piece of common advice is practice makes perfect.

 By taking the time to practice questions you may feel more comfortable with the interview process.
-It also gives you the opportunity to refine your response making sure the delivery of information is a perfect and complete way.
+It also gives you the opportunity to refine your response making sure the delivery of information is the perfect and complete way.

 We will tell you where to find a list of common interview questions in just one minute!